GENERAL INFORMATION

 *Awarding is contingent upon having more than 5 runners in the category.
 Otherwise, they will be classified in the previous category.

-Once photos start rolling in, you can view them by visiting elcruce.runtag.app and registering with the same email you used to sign up for the race.
-Get ready to capture and relive every moment of your El Cruce experience like never before with RUNTAG.
+Once the photos are uploaded, you will be able to view them at fotorun.com.ar by registering with the same email used to sign up for the race.

-Every year, the book is enriched with new stories and highlights.
-But the best part is that runners can add their personal touch: an 8-page chronicle and their own photos on the cover and inside.
+With each new edition, the book is updated with the most important details.
+Runners can also personalize their book with an 8-page chronicle and their own photos on both the cover and inside.

 Spectators